superN8/OctoprintInstaller/README.md

 # OctoprintInstaller
-A power shell to help quickly setup octoprint on windows
+A batch file to help quickly setup/update octoprint on windows 'Run as Administrator' required